Thailand Digital Nomad Visa Guide (2024)

 Drawback #1: Bureaucracy

-According to the Thailand Development Research Institute (TDRI), the country still has to go a long way until it develops an efficient system that will cut red tape and serve its citizens.
+On the other hand, according to the Thailand Development Research Institute (TDRI), the country still has a long way to go until it develops an efficient system that will cut red tape and serve its citizens.

 Until the reform of the bureaucratic system, a digital nomad who has a work visa for Thailand needs to get used to the following:

-• Centralized system — some business ventures in rural areas might wait for the “green light” from the capital.
+• Centralized system — some business ventures in rural areas might have to wait for the “green light” from the capital.

 These things can be frustrating and significantly slow down every process of getting public service or registration.